|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 XYLENE POWER LTD.

-At this time the only technology that is economic for large scale seasonal electricity energy storage is pumped hydraulic energy storage between the great lakes.
-This document assesses the amount of pumped hydraulic energy storage that can reasonably be obtained using Lake Erie as the upper reservoir and Lake Ontario as the lower reservoir.
-This document then addresses practical realization of that energy storage with 10 GW of additional load following electricity generation.
+At this time the only technology that is both efficient and economic for large scale seasonal energy storage is hydraulic energy storage between the great lakes.
+This web page assesses the amount of hydraulic energy storage that can reasonably be obtained using Lake Erie as the upper reservoir and Lake Ontario as the lower reservoir while maintaining the existing annual average Niagara River flow.
+This document then addresses practical realization of that energy storage with Niagara River upstream flow control and 7 GW of additional electricity generation at Niagara Falls.

 A fringe benefit of this project is that it would allow better level control of Lake Erie.
-At the present water runs out of Lake Erie at a rate set by the level of Lake Erie and the contour of the Niagara River bottom.
-Under the plan set out herein the Niagara River bottom would be dredged and the outflow from Lake Erie set by the position of control gates located close to the point where Lake Erie discharges into the Niagara River.
+At the present water runs out of Lake Erie at an uncontrolled rate set by the level of Lake Erie and the contour of the Niagara River bottom.
+Under the plan set out herein the Niagara River bottom would be dredged and the outflow from Lake Erie would be set by control gates located close to the point where Lake Erie discharges into the Niagara River.

 Lake Erie and Lake Ontario are presently separated by a 30 km wide natural land barrier.
 There is about a 99 m difference in lake surface elevations.
 The amount of gravitational potential energy that could be released by uncontrolled water flow from Lake Erie to Lake Ontario is enormous.
 Hence this project must be designed to tolerate major earthquakes.
-This project must have multiple redundant safety systems.
+This project must also be resistant to ice jams.

 It is assumed herein that Niagara Falls must be kept substantially unchanged as an international tourist attraction.
-It is assumed herein that over a period of about 50 years a multiplicity of new canals will be built in the proximity of the existing Welland Canal for the exclusive purpose of guiding water that is pumped uphill from Lake Ontario into Lake Erie.
-It is further assumed that additional load following electricity generation will be built in the proximity of Niagara Falls and that over a period of years the Niagara River valley and the downstream Niagara gorge will be enlarged to allow a substantial increase in the peak Niagara River flow.
+It is assumed that additional electricity generation will be built in the proximity of Niagara Falls and that over a period of years the upper Niagara River valley and the downstream Niagara gorge will be enlarged to allow an increase in the peak Niagara River flow.
+It is assumed that once this project is operational due to rapid changes in water flow recreational boating on the Niagara River will be prohibited.

-This document indicates how the contemplated energy storage system could be realized using construction technology similar to that which was used in British Columbia in the mid 1960s for construction of a major gravity dam on the Peace River and similar to the Red River Floodway in Manitoba.
-The control gates at the Lake Erie end of the Niagara River would be similar to those used on the Thames Barrier in the UK.
+This web page indicates how the contemplated energy storage system could be realized using construction methodology similar to that which was used in British Columbia in the mid 1960s for construction of a major gravity dam on the Peace River.
+The control gates at the Lake Erie end of the Niagara River would be similar to the flow control gates used at the Thames Barrier in the UK.

-It is envisaged that the costs and benefits of this energy storage system would be shared with the USA, so that this energy storage system would ultimately provide about 5 GW of seasonal peaking generation for Ontario and about 5 GW of seasonal peaking generation for the USA.
-The use of dedicated US pumps and dedicated US generators would allow storage of surplus electrical energy from the USA and recovery of that energy without having to integrate the corresponding electricity flows into the Ontario electricity system.
-Similarly, subject to international treaty constraints, Canada could proceed with its portion of the project with minimal US participation.
+It is envisaged that the costs and benefits of this energy storage system would be shared with the USA, so that this energy storage system would ultimately provide about 6 GW of seasonal peaking generation for Ontario and about 6 GW of seasonal peaking generation for the USA.
+The use of dedicated US tunnels and turbogenerators would allow system operation without having to integrate the US electricity flows into the Ontario electricity system or vice versa.
+Similarly, subject to international treaty constraints, once the Niagara River flow is controlled, Canada or the USA could proceed with its portion of the project with minimal participation by the other party.

 The size of this energy storage project project is less than half the size of the existing hydroelectric development on the Columbia River in British Columbia and Washington State.